Helpful Gardening Tips

 Successful tree growth only requires a moderate amount of watering.
 Red oaks are well-known for their ability to withstand conditions that severely compromise the health of other plants.
 Red oaks are tolerant of salty soil as well as high levels of pollution.
 When the trees are well-established, they also become somewhat drought-resistant.

 In terms of planting, it’s best to do so during the spring or summer.
-Spacing is important as the root system may interfere with other plant growth if not properly positioned.
+Spacing is essential as the root system may interfere with other plant growth if not correctly positioned.